google/material-design-lite/docs/getting-started.md

 ## MDL quick start: building a simple greeting app

 The best way to learn any new technology is to get your hands dirty and build something with it, so that is what we will do here!
-We will be building a simple greeting page which lets you enter a name and greets you as such.
+You will be building a simple greeting page which lets you enter a name and greets you as such.
 Here is the [finished example](https://plnkr.co/edit/ahd84pIgOF7OTKgavvPP?p=preview).

 As you go through this guide, we encourage you to code along with it.
 By the end, you will have learned the fundamentals incorporating MDLv2 into simple sites, as well as worked with some of the